-The single-line poetry published in Whiptail includes monostich haiku, one-line tanka, poetic fragments, and one-line micropoems.
+The single-line poetry published in whiptail includes monostich haiku, one-line tanka, poetic fragments, and one-line micropoems.
 The poems can be one word in length up to a column’s width, written horizontally, vertically, or as a concrete poem in any shape a line may take.
 When used, punctuation should be purposeful.
-No titles, please.
-We also publish haiga, shahai, taiga, and vispo that employ a one-line poem.
+No titles, please, except for sequences or multi-ku.

 What is NOT single-line poetry?